st4rk/turboEMU/README.md

 turboEMU
 ========

-turboEMU is an emulator of PC Engine/TurboGrafx-16, it should run on Linux/Windows.
+turboEMU is a PC Engine/TurboGrafx-16 emulator, it should run on Linux/Windows.

 This emulator is under development and has many bugs and incomplete features, for now only the HuC6280 is near done (and probably very inaccurate).